igorbasko01/igorbasko01.github.io/_posts/2023-12-25-gpios-orangepi-android.markdown

 For Windows users, the [Cygwin](https://cygwin.com/) tool can provide the necessary `tar` command.
 Be prepared, as the extraction process is quite time-consuming and requires patience.

-Once the extraction is complete, the hunt for the WiringOP application begins.
-As anticipated, it resides in `packages/apps/WiringOP`.
+Once the extraction was complete, we began our search for the WiringOP application.
+As anticipated, it was located in the `packages/apps/WiringOP` directory.
 Here, not only is the application's source code present, but also, crucially, the C source code of WiringOP, similar to what's seen on GitHub.
 The key difference here is the presence of several `Android.mk` files – absent in the GitHub repository – which are essential for building the required libraries and files for any Android application looking to access the GPIOs on the board.

-In the following section, we'll take a closer look at these components to understand what's needed for our project and how to effectively utilize them.
+In the following section, we will take a closer look at these components to understand what is required for our project and how we can effectively utilize them.

 ## WiringOP Internals
 In the heart of the WiringOP application lies the process of building the necessary libraries – the `.so` files.
-The most straightforward method I found is using Android Studio.
+The most straightforward method we found involves using Android Studio.
 Open the `packages/apps/WiringOP` directory in Android Studio and navigate to the `com.example.demo.MainActiviy` file.
 From there, execute the `Build->Make Module 'wiringOp.app.main'` command.

 This process generates an `.apk` file, specifically `app-debug.apk`, located in the `build/outputs/apk/debug/` folder.
 The compiled libraries we need are tucked inside this `.apk`, under the `lib` folder.
 Within, you'll find two subfolders: `armeabi-v7a` and `arm64-v8a`, each corresponding to a different ARM architecture.
-For my project, I used `arm64-v8a`, which involved copying this entire folder into my own Android project under `src/main/jniLibs/`.
+For our project, we chose `arm64-v8a`.
+This involved incorporating the entire folder into our Android project, specifically under the `src/main/jniLibs/` directory.

 Having successfully built the WiringOP libraries, the next step is to establish a communication interface with them.
 In the WiringOP app, under the `com.example.wiringop` package, there's a crucial file named `wpiControl`.
 It's a class filled with static methods enabling interaction with the WiringOP libraries.

 An important note here: when integrating `wpiControl` into your application, it’s essential to retain its original package structure, i.e., `com.example.wiringop`.
 While not aesthetically pleasing, this is necessary for the JNI (Java Native Interface) to locate the functions in the libraries.
-Though it’s likely possible to alter this using `javac -h` or similar tools, I didn’t delve into that for this project.
+While it might be feasible to modify this using tools like `javac -h`, we didn't explore this option for our current project.

-Before you start using the wpiControl class, there's one more critical step.
+Before integrating the wpiControl class into our application, there is an essential step to consider.
 The WiringPi library maps the memory directly to the pins, necessitating read and write permissions to the physical memory of the OrangePi device.
 This is achieved by executing `chmod 666 /dev/mem` before calling the `wiringPiSetup()` method.
 The most practical way to run this command is at your application's startup.

 A word of caution: the `chmod 666` command sets permissions that are not secure, especially for a production environment.
-While it was acceptable for my side project, I advise caution and further research for more secure alternatives in different contexts.
+While this approach was suitable for our initial testing, we recommend caution and encourage further research into more secure alternatives, especially in different or more extensive project contexts.

-Now, let’s pivot to how we integrate and use the `wpiControl` class in our own Android application.
+Now, let's discuss how we integrate and utilize the `wpiControl` class in our Android application.

 ## Our Project
 So far in this post, I've referenced our project several times, and it's time to delve deeper into its specifics.
 The project is a Unity game controlled by a D-pad, designed to run on the OrangePi5b with Android OS.

 The aim was to make the D-pad function like a standard Android D-pad, recognized and handled by Unity without needing custom event monitoring.
-To achieve this, I utilized the Android `input` CLI command to simulate key presses.
+To achieve this, we utilized the Android `input` CLI command to simulate key presses.

 Incorporating this functionality into Unity required creating an Android plugin.
 This plugin is essentially an Android module containing the compiled libraries and the `wpiControl` class from WiringOP, which interacts with the GPIOs and executes the `input` command.